 No young person should start life with strikes against them.
 Our office has dedicated juvenile lawyers that can help make sure your child is treated fairly.
 Great care needs to be taken especially in Juvenile DUI cases.
-Richard Lawson has been handling Georgia Juvenile Cases for almost 20 years.
+Richard Lawson has been handling Georgia Juvenile Cases for more than 25 years.
 He is a former Georgia Juvenile Court Prosecutor.
-Kimberly Berry was a former Georgia Juvenile Court Public Defender with years of experience handling cases in Georgia Juvenile Courts.
+Kimberly Berry was a former Georgia Juvenile Court Public Defender with over 10 years of experience handling cases in Georgia Juvenile Courts.
 Our reviews can be found on AVVO.

 Even if a case is kept off the juveniles criminal record, it can still be on the the child permanent drivers record (that can be seen my schools and potential employers).
 That is why great care and attention is needed.
 Our office is dedicated to Georgia Juvenile Defense.
 Call now for immediate legal attention.
 We are available 24 hours a day, 7 days a week, weekends, and holidays.
 Our office has dedicated Georgia Juvenile Lawyers.
 Our Georgia Juvenile Attorneys know how to protect your child and your family.

 The Mission Of the Georgia Juvenile Court System: